Running Combat

 Haldre – Vehicles equipped with a haldre amplifier allow spell casters to use their spells as ship to ship weapons.
 Amplifications will vary based on the installed amplifier.
 Small vehicle amplifiers deal double damage, midsize vehicle amplifiers deal triple damage, and large vehicle amplifiers deal quadruple damage.

 Hull – The total amount of damage a vehicle can take before it is destroyed.
-When the hull is damaged into its last 15% systems become damaged and the vehicle gains a -5 penalty to operate.
-Small vehicles have hull strength of 25-100, midsized vehicles have hull strength of 100-500, and large vehicle have hull strength of 500-1000.
+Small vehicles have hull strength of 5-25, midsize vehicles have 10-50, and large vehicle have 20-100.

 Maneuverability – The vehicles ability to avoid damage, obstacles, and perform combat maneuvers.
-The base ability of a vehicle is a minimum of 1 and maximum of 5 giving 1 combat maneuver per round and +1 defender roll per vehicle rank.
+The base maneuverability of a vehicle gives 1 combat maneuver per round equal to the maneuverability score.
 Combat maneuvers can be used for either offense or defense and give a bonus 1d20 to attacker or defender rolls taking the higher of the 2 dice.

 Nolda – Vehicles equipped with a nolda drive are able to use hovering flight.
 The nolda drive allows vehicles to reach heights they normally couldn’t in the world.